Jaros-777/Online-Surveys/README.md

 # 📝 Online Surveys ( under development )
-Online Surveys is a simple but functional web project that allows anyone - from curious students to future data analysts - to create their own online surveys and collect responses from users.
-The project was created with learning in mind, not to dominate the survey tooli market.... still 😉
+Online Surveys is a basic web application created in Spring Boot, enabling the creation and management of online surveys.
+The project presents the fundamentals of REST API and integration with a database using JPA and H2.
+This is a demo version, which will be gradually developed with new functionalities and improvements.

 ## 🛠 Technologies